adbar/simplemma/README.rst

 Simplemma uses dictionaries to lemmatize words.
 Such dictionaries are provided with the libraries and must be loaded to memory before they can be used.

-The `DictionaryFactory` uses a LRU cache for dictionaries.
-The user can configure the size of that cache when instantiating the class using the `cache_max_size` option (defaults to 65536 bytes).
+The `DictionaryFactory` uses a lru_cache for dictionaries.
+The user can configure the size of that cache when instantiating the class using the `cache_max_size` option (defaults to 65536).

 Once instantiated, the `get_dictionaries` method provides a dictionary of languages and their associated dictionaries